Irritable bowel syndrome: Other agents

 Magnesium aluminum silicates and alverine citrate drugs can be effective for IBS.

 Rifaximin may be useful as a treatment for IBS symptoms, including abdominal bloating and flatulence, although relief of abdominal distension is delayed.
 It is especially useful where small intestinal bacterial overgrowth is involved.

-In individuals with IBS and low levels of vitamin D supplementation is recommended.
+In individuals with IBS and low levels of vitamin D, supplementation is recommended.
 Some evidence suggests that vitamin D supplementation may improve symptoms of IBS, but further research is needed before it can be recommended as a specific treatment for IBS.

 Psychological therapies

-There is low quality evidence from studies with poor methodological quality that psychological therapies can be effective in the treatment of IBS.
-Reducing stress may reduce the frequency and severity of IBS symptoms.
+There is inconsistent evidence from studies with poor methodological quality that psychological therapies can be effective in the treatment of IBS.
+Preliminary research shows that psychotherapeutic interventions are correlated with reductions in both autonomic nervous system dysregulation and gastrointestinal symptoms.
+Reducing stress may also reduce the frequency and severity of IBS symptoms.
 Techniques that may be helpful include regular exercise, such as swimming, walking, or running.

-Vagus nerve stimulation

-Vagus nerve stimulation has anti-inflammatory effects and its potential for the treatment of IBS is actively researched.